Government Arts College, Kumbakonam

 The Government Arts College, previously known as the Government Arts College for Men, is an autonomous college based in the town of Kumbakonam in Tamil Nadu, India.
 This college is functioning under Bharathidasan University.
-The vice-chancellor of this university is under the charge of Dr. M. Selvam.
-Dr. K. Duraiarasan has been the principal of this college since taking charge in the last two years of 2020.
+Dr. M. Selvam is the vice-chancellor of the university.
+Dr. K. Duraiarasan has been the principal of this college since 2020.
 He is a former examination control officer of Bharathidasan University and assistant director of Tamil Nadu Government's Tamil Internet Education Institute.
-The college is ranked 71th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2025.
+The college is ranked 71st among colleges in India by the National Institutional Ranking Framework (NIRF) in 2025.

 History

 This college was started as a Provincial School in October 1854 even before the establishment of the Madras University.
-It became one of the oldest educational institutions to be established in the Madras Presidency of British India.
+It became one of the oldest educational institutions established in the Madras Presidency of British India.
 In 1864, it was raised to the status of second-grade college with the affiliated subjects Mathematics, History and Philosophy under the university.